Missouri Lottery: History

 The Lottery began selling tickets January 20, 1986.
 An executive director oversees the organization and reports to a five-member commission that is appointed by the governor.
-May Scheve Reardon took over as Missouri Lottery executive director in December, 2009.
+Retired Highway Patrol Captain Lester Elder was hired as the director of the Missouri Lottery in November 2022.

 In the beginning, Lottery proceeds were directed to Missouri's General Revenue fund.
 In 1992, voters approved Amendment 11, which earmarked proceeds for public education.
 All monies since July 1993 have gone to education programs.
 Proceeds are appropriated by the Legislature.

 The Lottery offers Scratchers tickets, plus the online games Missouri Lotto, Club Keno, Pick 3, Pick 4, Show Me Cash, and Powerball.
 Powerball's former rival, Mega Millions, came to Missouri on January 31, 2010.
 The $250,000 Scratcher card generated much publicity when unemployed couple Robert Russell and Tracie Rogers won the jackpot in July 2010.

 The Lottery's mission: "The Missouri Lottery generates funds to provide educational opportunities for Missouri students, support Missouri businesses and entertain millions."

 The minimum age to purchase a Missouri Lottery ticket is 18.